Kinkelin/skat/README.md

 This would include win probabilities for bidding options, engine evaluation of card options in trick play and expected game outcome.

 ## Roadmap
-The current focus is currently is to implement a good base for AI implementations and training.
+The focus is currently on implementing a good base for AI implementations and training.

 - ✔ Game logic base: skat.py defines constants and basic game logic, including a number of numba.njit compiling functions to enable fast simulations.
 - ✔ Agent interfaces: SkatPlayer includes all methods to receive game information and return player decisions.
 The game can be split into a bidding and a playing phase, with the BiddingAgent and PlayingAgent interfaces.